jeffskinnerbox/jeffskinnerbox.github.io/content/ideas/baofeng-radio-and-ham-radio-license.md

 * [Which Exam to Take?](https://www.hamradiolicenseexam.com/which-exam.htm)

+The [Federal Communications Commission has adopted a $35 fee][09] for new amateur radio licenses, license renewals, and changes to existing licenses, like vanity call signs.
+While $35 isn't cheap, it's not the end of the world, and it's better than the $50 fee that the FCC was originally proposing.

 # History of Ham
 The origin of the term "Ham" is not clear but the prevailing theory is the following.
 In the early part of the 20th Century,